Skip to content

 A.C.
 Scott Electric Company was established in 1967 by Dexter C. Ricker and Frederik C. Nielsen as a partnership.
 On May 14, 1968 the company succeeded to incorporate.
 With the resignation of Dexter C. Ricker in 1984, Frederik C. Nielsen and his wife, Maiken Nielsen obtained 100% ownership of the corporation.
 From this point forward, A.C.
 Scott Electric Co., Inc. was operated as a "family-owned" small business enterprise in the State of New Jersey.
 Frederik and Maiken retired from the day to day operation of the corporation in 1999, relinquishing ownership and operational control to their son,

 Public reporting indicates the company, originally founded in 1967 as a partnership between Dexter C. Ricker and Frederik C. Nielsen, became fully family-owned after 1984.
 It has operated for decades as a small business serving New Jersey customers.
 Available reporting describes the incident as a classic ransomware deployment in which attackers gained access, exfiltrated documents, and later listed the victim when ransom demands went unmet.
 The exact number of files published remains unclear, but the data consists of internal business records rather than a customer database.
-No confirmed count of individuals whose personal information was exposed has been released.
+No confirmed count of individuals whose personal information may have been exposed has been released.

 Why This Matters for You and Your Family